superbenefit/knowledge-base/tags/consent.md

 title: Consent
 description: "Consent", as used in consent based decison-making
 harvester:
   - yeoro.eth
 curator:
-publish: "true"
+publish: "false"
 type: tag
 aliases:
   - "#consent"
 tags:
   - "agreements"
   - "decisions"
 ---

 This is a definition of "consent" as the core principle in Consent Based Decision-making.